keiserjb/openai/README.md

 The following are basic configurations for enabling streamed response support when using Apache in DDEV or Docker4Drupal setups.

-If you are using DDEV you need to switch server type to apache-fpm and in the folder `.ddev/apache` create the file `apache-streaming.conf` with the
+If you are using DDEV with nginx, no additional change is needed.

-following:
+If you are using DDEV with apache, in the folder `.ddev/apache` create the file `apache-streaming.conf` with the following:

 ```apacheconf
 <IfModule proxy_fcgi_module>